BallAerospace/COSMOS/_docs/installation.md

 Notes:

 1. ruby-termios is a dependency of COSMOS on non-windows platforms but is not listed in the gem dependencies because it is not a dependency on Windows.
 An extension attempts to install it when gem install cosmos is run.
 This should work as long as you are online.
-If attempting an offline installation of cosmos you will need to first manually install ruby-termios: gem install ruby-termios.
+If attempting an offline installation of cosmos you will need to first manually install ruby-termios: ```gem install ruby-termios```

-1. No testing has been done yet with Ruby 2.2, but it should work easily on all platforms but windows.
-Ruby 2.1 is recommended for now.

 1. Installing the COSMOS gem (and many other binary gems) with rdoc 4.0.0 spits outs warnings like this:
 {% highlight bash %}